tigerfarm/arduino/README.md

 + 5V DC from 6.0V-12V, Voltage Regulator: AMS1117-5.0V, 2 pins in, 2 pins out voltage
 + 5V power supply module: AMS1117 with DC seat and switch
 + Battery: CR2032, used in the DS3231 clock

+What range of voltage should be expected from the Nano '5V' pin?
++ Maximum 5.5v
++ Sticking my multi meter directly up the USB port in the desktop gives me 5.11V.
++ You need 6.5V or so to get the on-board regulator working properly.
++ If you power the board from an external power supply of 7 to 12 V on the VIN pin, the onboard regulator would be used and you may find the 5V voltage is closer to 5V.
++ ATmega328P will run at any voltage between 1.8 and 5.5 V depending configurations

 #### Sound interesting
 + 3V-5V power model NEO-6M GPS module GY-GPS6MV2 (Blue)